Reliable Viscosity Calculation from High-Pressure Equilibrium Molecular Dynamics: Case Study of 2,2,4-Trimethylhexane: Shear viscosity of 2,2,4-trimethylhexane

-Figure~\ref{fig:pressure-viscosity}(a) presents the viscosity as a function of pressure, comparing our results with those from other studies.
-When available, we used the average pressure obtained from the production runs, $\bar{P}_\text{MD}$ (this work, Cunha \textit{et al.}~\cite{Cunha2019}, Messerly \textit{et al.}~\cite{Messerly2019}).
-For the other studies~\cite{Zheng2019, Gong2019, Kondratyuk2019}, we used the desired pressure from the NPT simulations, $P_D$.
-To display the discrepancies better, Figure~\ref{fig:pressure-viscosity}(b) shows the relative error on viscosity compared to experimental data.
-When possible, we interpolated the experimental data to compute relative errors at $\bar{P}_\text{MD}$ using cubic splines for the logarithm of the experimental viscosity and its relative error.
-Although cubic splines are not suitable for extrapolation in general, the pressure differences here are small enough to yield reasonable estimates.
-The error bars in Fig.~\ref{fig:pressure-viscosity}(b) represent the propagated uncertainties from both the simulation and experimental measurements.
-Viscosity values obtained with STACIE at different pressures are compared with experimental values in Table~\ref{tab:results}.
-Detailed plots with intermediate results of STACIE at each pressure can be found in Section S3 of the Supporting Information.
+Figure~\ref{fig:pressure-viscosity}(a) presents the viscosity as a function of pressure, comparing STACIE's results with those from other studies.
+In addition, we have analyzed our MD trajectories using an implementation of the TDM from our previous work with its default settings.\cite{Zhang2015,Toraman2023} When available, we used the average pressure obtained from the production runs, $\bar{P}_\text{MD}$ (this work, Cunha \textit{et al.},\cite{Cunha2019} Messerly \textit{et al.}\cite{Messerly2019}).
+For the other studies,\cite{Zheng2019, Gong2019, Kondratyuk2019} we used the desired pressure from the NPT simulations, $P_D$.
+To display the discrepancies better, Figure~\ref{fig:pressure-viscosity}(b) shows the relative error in viscosity compared to the hybrid McEwen--Paluch model.
+The error bars in Fig.~\ref{fig:pressure-viscosity}(b) account for propagated uncertainties from simulations and experimental measurements.
+Viscosity values obtained with STACIE at different pressures are compared with experimental values and the hybrid McEwen--Paluch model in Table~\ref{tab:results}.
+Detailed plots with intermediate results of STACIE at each pressure can be found in Section~S5 of the Supporting Information.

-We also applied STACIE to estimate the uncertainty in the average pressure, which was found to be at least five orders of magnitude smaller than the average.
+We also applied STACIE to estimate the sampling uncertainty in the average pressure, which was found to be at least five orders of magnitude smaller than the average.
 The discrepancy between the average and desired pressures in Table~\ref{tab:results} stems entirely from a small error in the density, which was estimated from NPT simulations preceding the NVT production runs.